Children’s Intellectual and Developmental Disabilities (IDD) Services

 Assessment.
 Functional behavioral assessment is a key component for understanding why challenging behaviors occur.
 Interns are provided with treatment method seminars to introduce them to different functional behavioral assessment tools and interpretation of assessment results.
 Supervision is also provided at CIDDS for functional behavioral assessment, development of functional hypotheses, and developing positive behavior support plans which link to the results of the functional behavior assessments.

 Intervention.
-Clinical case assignments are selected to give the intern a diverse group of clients to broaden his/her expertise with the presenting problems of IDD children and adolescents.
+Clinical case assignments are selected to give the intern a diverse group of clients to broaden his/her expertise with the presenting problems of children and adolescents autism and/or ID.
 However, if the intern has a particular interest in a special clinical population, the case assignments can also be modified to reflect this interest in the latter portion of the internship.
 Clinical interventions can take an individual, group, or family focus.
 Interventions range from skill training, positive behavior support planning, cognitive-behavioral therapy, and parent training and therapy.
 Supervision is provided in clinical formulation, treatment planning, and progress monitoring.
 The intern will also have opportunities to observe supervisors or senior clinical staff as they conduct interventions, and the intern will also experience live supervision when conducting his/her own interventions.
 Further, all Devereux interns have the opportunity to participate in treatment methods seminars on alternate Fridays.

 Consultation.
 Given the different treatment settings that comprise CIDDS, a significant part of the role of all clinicians is providing staff consultation.
 Interns have the opportunity to consult with school, medical, psychiatric, and residential staff regarding successes or challenges that an assigned client might experience.
 Consultation may involve assessment, observation, and/or interviews to formulate hypotheses.
 From the hypotheses, the intern will formulate both informal and formal recommendations.
 In cases where a specific training or a behavior support plan may be recommended, the intern will provide training and follow-up to ensure treatment integrity.